apache/airflow/docs/apache-airflow-providers-apprise/index.rst

 Provider package
 ----------------

-This is a provider package for ``appraise`` provider.
-All classes for this provider package are in ``airflow.providers.appraise`` python package.
+This is a provider package for ``apprise`` provider.
+All classes for this provider package are in ``airflow.providers.apprise`` python package.

 Requirements